bouncepaw/mycorrhiza/README.md

 ## Installing

 See [the deployment guide](https://mycorrhiza.wiki/hypha/deployment) on the wiki.
 Also, Mycorrhiza might be available in your repositories.
+See [Repology](https://repology.org/project/mycorrhiza/versions).

 ## Contributing and community